suhdanny/the-odin-project/rock-paper-scissor/README.md

 # Rock Paper Scissor

 This project is a simple implementation of Rock Paper Scissors using HTML, CSS and JavaScript.
+You can find the project description [here](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).

 ## [Demo](https://rockpaperscissors-donhgyunsuh.netlify.app/)